Open-call Symposia

 organizer

-Kosei Sato (National Institute of Information and Communications Technology (NICT)), Kumi Kuroda (Tokyo Institute of Technology)
+Kosei Sato (National Institute of Information and Communications Technology (NICT)), Kumi Kuroda (Institute of Science Tokyo)

 Detail